borin92/TP_DOCKER/README.md

 `git clone https://github.com/borin92/TP_DOCKER.git
 cd TP_DOCKER`

-We will need fiew folder for the project just run the .sh file like this  `makeFolder.sh`
+We will need fiew folder for the project just run the .sh file like this  `./makeFolder.sh`

 # .env files